pietervanheijningen/adventOfCode/README.md

-## Solutions for Advent of Code 2020
+## Solutions for Advent of Code
-mostly done in PHP
+mostly done in PHP, some Java